kristiangabriel/aescripts/README.md

 ## What Are Expressions?

+### 🧠 What Is an Expression?

-Expressions are **tiny bits of code that control animation** inside After Effects.
+Expressions are tiny bits of code that control animation inside After Effects.
 Instead of adding dozens of keyframes, you can describe how something behaves using a simple line or two of logic.

-At their core, expressions tell a property *how* to change over time.
+At their core, expressions tell a property how to change over time.
+They act as small formulas that drive motion, behavior, or relationships between layers.

-They’re written in a scripting language **based on JavaScript**—but simplified and tailored for motion graphics.
-You don’t need to be a programmer.
-You just need to understand a few patterns: how to refer to a value, do basic math, and connect one property to another.
+Expressions are written in a simplified version of JavaScript, customized for motion graphics.
+You don’t need to be a programmer—just understand a few basics: how to refer to a value, do simple math, and connect one property to another.

-When you write an expression, you’re not replacing animation skills—you’re *enhancing* them.
-Expressions automate repetitive actions, create natural physics, link layers together, and let you explore creative motion that would take hours to keyframe manually.
+Expressions don’t replace animation skills—they enhance them.
+They automate repetitive actions, simulate physics, link layers dynamically, and unlock creative motion that would take hours to keyframe manually.

 ---